Bernie Herms: Personal life

-Herms still resides in Nashville with his wife Natalie Grant, whom he married in a ceremony on August 27, 1999.
-They have three daughters, the first two being twins.
+Herms lives in Nashville with his wife Natalie Grant and they were married on August 27, 1999.
+They have three daughters and the oldest two are twins.

-The couple has worked together on music numerous times and frequently speaks about their supportive and collaborative professional relationship.

-Both he and Grant were nominated in the same Grammy Awards category for best contemporary Christian music performance or song in 2017.
+The couple has worked together on music numerous times and frequently talk about their supportive and collaborative professional relationship.
+Both he and Grant were separately nominated for the Grammy Award for Best Contemporary Christian Music Performance or Song in 2017.
 Herms won the award.